deepraining/lila/docs/config.md

 }
 ```

-* `note`: `base, common, resources` is system reserved keyword, so you should not use one of them.
+* `note`: `base, common, res` is system reserved keyword, so you should not use one of them.

 ## htmlReplace